 How much will a lease set me back?

-With both leasing and PCP (a type of finance plan), you pay a fixed monthly fee to rent the car.
-Both have limits on the number of miles you can drive, and you might have to pay for any damage.
+With both leasing and PCP, you pay a fixed monthly fee to rent the car.
+Both have limits on the number of miles you can drive – this would be agreed when you signed up to the agreement and you might have to pay for any damage excluded from the British Vehicle Rental and Leasing Association’s Fair Wear and Tear guidelines when you give the car back.

 If you’re leasing, you’ll hand the car back at the end.
-And with PCP you can buy the car by making a final payment, called a balloon.
-It’s more flexible but can cost a lot more.
+With PCP you can buy the car by making a final payment, called a balloon payment.
+Alternatively, you can just hand the car back.
+It’s more flexible than a standard lease, but can cost more.

 How much do home charge points cost?